For the first time in over 5 years, Susan Fumagalli Mahoney was able to walk again.

 Road to recovery: one step at a time

 Osseointegration has enabled her to walk for the first time in over 5 years.
 She recalls when she returned to the office following her treatment.
-“They (her colleagues) are like, ‘Wait a minute, you’re walking!
-So you know I had my moment of pure excitement when I was able to walk, and now they’re seeing it and they’re just ecstatic.”
+“My colleagues were like, ‘Wait a minute, you’re walking!’
+So I had my moment of pure excitement when I was able to walk, and now they’re seeing it and they’re just ecstatic.”

 Confident in further treatment